7 Tips to Write Back-in-Stock Emails (+ 12 Examples)

 What’s so special about back-in-stock emails?

 According to Barilliance research, back-in-stock emails see average conversion rates of 14%.
-This means that in 14% of cases, these emails lead to a purchase.
+That means out of every 100 emails sent, 14 lead to a sale.

 Chart featuring different marketing emails broken down by conversion rates